KIT-Workflows/Spectrum-Screening/README.md

 Chose your molecule(s) and the type of desired spectra.

 - **DFT-Turbomole**
-Choose you DFT method (functional, basis set, dispersion correction, ...) in the second DFT-Turbomole WaNo ('DFT-Turbomole_1').
+Choose your DFT method (functional, basis set, dispersion correction, ...) in the second DFT-Turbomole WaNo ('DFT-Turbomole_1').
 Note that UV/Vis emission spectra cannot be calculated when a COSMO model is selected.

 ## Output